-- To help address the needs of different lowa degree programs, I will show examples primary using STATA and R software - STATA (aka, Stata) = "Software for Statistics and Data Science" - R = free implementation of what was initially the "S" language - Some examples may (still) use SAS = "Statistical Analysis System" - > Mplus (SEM software) will be added for last unit on path analysis - Why not SPSS?
-Because it doesn't have as much room to grow (and thus it isn't used in any other EMS advanced classes) - > As in SPSS, drop-down windows can also generate syntax in STATA - > SPSS could be used for some-but not all-of our content - My story: After SPSS, I became a heavy-duty SAS enthusiast who: - Picked up enough STATA initially to teach workshops using it, and I am learning it better now that I teach it in my classes - > Is (begrudgingly) learning enough (base) R to add it to my classes - > So if you have STATA or R tips, please share them with me!
+- To help address the needs of different lowa degree programs, I will show examples primary using both STATA and R software - STATA (aka, Stata) = "Software for Statistics and Data Science" - R = free implementation of what was initially the "S" language - Some examples may (still) use SAS = "Statistical Analysis System" - > Mplus (SEM software) will be added for last unit on path analysis - Why not SPSS?
+Because it doesn't have as much room to grow (and thus it isn't used in any other EMS advanced classes) - > Just like SPSS, STATA has drop-down windows to generate syntax - > SPSS could be used for some-but not all-of our content - My story: After SPSS, I became a heavy-duty SAS enthusiast who: - Picked up enough STATA initially to teach workshops using it, and I am learning it better now that I teach it in my classes - > Is (begrudgingly) learning enough (base) R to add it to my classes - > So if you have STATA or R tips, please share them with me!